 Ahead, we’ll explore whether there are any benefits to sleeping on your left or right side and when to choose a specific side to sleep on.

-Benefits of side sleeping
+Benefits and drawbacks of side sleeping

 Side sleeping is the most popular sleep position—and overall, medical experts say this position can be good for your health.
 [6]

-Sleeping on your side can decrease symptoms of acid reflux, ease back and neck pain since the spine is in proper alignment, and can improve digestion.
+Sleeping on your side can decrease symptoms of acid reflux, ease back and neck pain since the spine is in proper alignment, and improve digestion.
 [1, 3] It also usually helps people who snore and can reduce sleep apnea symptoms since the airways are more open.
 [2]

 What is the best side to sleep on?